Charlotte Douglas International Airport: 1950 to mid-1960s: into the jet age

 In 1954, a 70000 sqft passenger terminal opened and the airport was renamed Douglas Municipal Airport in honor of former Charlotte Mayor Ben Elbert Douglas Sr., who had overseen the airport's opening 20 years earlier.
 The terminal had two floors; passenger operations were confined to the ground floor.
 Ticketing and baggage claim were on each side of an open space that bisected the building north to south, and a mezzanine restaurant and airline offices overlooked this open space.
 Delta Air Lines began scheduled passenger service in 1956.
-The OAG for April 1957 shows 57 weekday departures on Eastern, 7 Piedmont, 6 Capital, 4 Delta and 2 Southern.
+The OAG for April 1957 shows 57 weekday departures on Eastern, seven on Piedmont, six on Capital, four on Delta and two on Southern.
 Nonstop flights did not reach beyond Newark, Pittsburgh, Columbus, Louisville, Birmingham, and Jacksonville.

 Scheduled jet flights (Eastern Air Lines Boeing 720s) began in early 1962.
 Eastern used the west pier, Piedmont and Delta the center pier, and United and Southern used the east pier.